uga-libraries/av-aip_russell/README.md

 A log is created by the script with the name of each AIP folder and its final status, which is whether the AIP encountered a known error or if it completed, so staff can quickly review the result of a batch of AIPs.

 ## Script usage
-python3 '/path/aip_av.py' '/path/aip-directory'
+python3 'path/aip_av.py' 'path/aip-directory'

-See "Script Input" (below) for details on the AIP Directory.
+See "Script Input" (below) for details on the AIPs directory.

 ## Dependencies
 * Mac or Linux operating system